mathe-e-botond/ds-math-notes/05-linear-classifiers.md

 # 5 Linear Models for Classification

 Classification is the problem of mapping variables to a categorical dependent variable.
-While in some cases there can be more than two categories, we can reduce the problem of classifing to a category or another and repeating for the latter.
+While in some cases there can be more than two categories, we can reduce the problem of classifying to a category or another and repeating for the latter.

 We can measure performance of classifier trough the error rate

 $${1 \over n} \sum_{i=1}^nI(y_i \ne \hat y_i)$$

-where $\hat y$ is predicted class for $i$ th observation and $I(y_i \ne \hat y_i)$ is an indicator having value of $0$ in case of missclassification and $1$ for correct classification.
+where $\hat y$ is predicted class for $i$ th observation and $I(y_i \ne \hat y_i)$ is an indicator having value of $0$ in case of misclassification and $1$ for correct classification.

 The test error rate is minimized by maximizing the **Bayes classifier**, which assigns each observation to the most likely class, given it's predictor values